Ryan Papenhuyzen: 2020

-In a Round 8 match against the Sydney Roosters, Melbourne were down 25-24 with 40 seconds remaining.
+In a Round 8 match against the Sydney Roosters, Melbourne were down 25–24 with 40 seconds remaining.
 Melbourne regathered from the kick-off and with time running out, Papenhuyzen kicked an equalising field goal, his first in the NRL.

 In the 2020 NRL Grand Final, which Melbourne won 26–20, Papenhuyzen won the Clive Churchill Medal for his Man of the Match performance.

 Papenhuyzen was selected in the NSW Origin squad for the 2020 State of Origin series, but was withdrawn from selection for game one through injury.
 He was not selected in the team for either game two or three.

 2021

 Papenhuyzen began the 2021 season at fullback and as designated goal kicker after the retirement of Cameron Smith.
-In Round 4, Melbourne defeated the Brisbane Broncos 40-6 with Papenhuyzen scoring four tries in 11 minutes.
+In Round 4, Melbourne defeated the Brisbane Broncos 40–6 with Papenhuyzen scoring four tries in 11 minutes.
 This equaled, what was at the time, the club record for the most scored in a single game.
 Papenhuyzen also kicked five goals in this game and with a combined points total of 26, he climbed into second place for the most points scored in a single game by a Melbourne Storm player.
 By the end of this round he was in first place on the league's list for most points scored.
 In Round 10 against St. George Illawarra, Papenhuyzen suffered a severe concussion after a high tackle from Tyrell Fuimaono in the 11th minute of the game, ruling him out of a place in NSW's State of Origin squad for 2021 and ruling him out for the majority of the season.
 Papenhuyzen returned to Melbourne's starting side in Round 19 against North Queensland, playing only 33 minutes from the interchange bench.

 Papenhuyzen played a total of 15 games for Melbourne in the 2021 NRL season and scored 14 tries as the club won 19 matches in a row and claimed the Minor Premiership.
 Papenhuyzen scored 157 points for the season.
-He played in all three finals matches including the preliminary final where Melbourne was defeated by the eventual premiers Penrith.
+He played in both finals matches including the preliminary final where Melbourne was defeated by the eventual premiers Penrith.

 2022

 In Round 4 of the 2022 NRL season, Papenhuyzen set a new career-high points in a game with 28 points against Canterbury-Bankstown Bulldogs, scoring four tries and six goals.

 In round 9 of the 2022 NRL season, Papenhuyzen was taken from the field during Melbourne's victory over St. George Illawarra.
 It was later announced that Papenhuyzen would miss four to six matches with a hamstring and knee injury.
 In round 16, Papenhuyzen made his return to the Melbourne side and scored two tries in a 36–30 loss against Manly.

-In round 18, Papenhuyzen was taken from the field in Melbourne's 20-16 loss against Canberra with a suspected fractured kneecap.
+In round 18, Papenhuyzen was taken from the field in Melbourne's 20–16 loss against Canberra with a suspected fractured kneecap.

 On 19 July, it was confirmed that Papenhuyzen would miss the remainder of the 2022 NRL season.

 While recovering from injury, in November Papenhuyzen would win the 2022 Australian Open golf pro-am, held at the Victoria Golf Club.